justin-roche/serenade-mode/README.md

                                     ("demote" . org-do-demote)))
 ```

-To aid in discoverability, lambdas are not bound in speech maps.
+To help ensure discoverability, speech maps do not allow lambdas as bound commands.
 You can instead use the provided currying macro __serc__ within a backquoted list:

 ```elisp